 may be justified in the Notice of Award.)

 If you are using the detailed budget format, each consortium you include must have an independent budget form filled out.

 - Direct costs:

 - Cost Principles.
-Regardless of what cost principles apply to the parent grantee, the consortium is held to the standards of their respective
+Regardless of what cost principles apply to the parent grantee, the consortium is held to the standards of their respective set of cost principles.

 - Consortium F&A costs are NOT included as part of the direct